 - Designing and engineering plants for the production of target compounds directly from photosynthesis

-- “Towards a sustainable bio-based economy: Redirecting primary metabolism to new products with plant synthetic biology”, Plant Science (in press)
+- “Towards a sustainable bio-based economy: Redirecting primary metabolism to new products with plant synthetic biology”, Plant Science (2018)

 - “Gene stacking of multiple traits for high yield of fermentable sugars in plant biomass”, Biotechnology for Biofuels (2018)